jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

            ]
          }

-Should you want to retrieve the managed FortiAPs controlled multiples managed devices, you could use any of those ``scope member`` combinations:
+Should you want to retrieve the list of FortiAPs controlled by multiples managed devices, you could use any of the following ``scope member`` combinations.

+To get the list of FortiAPs controlled by the ``dev_001`` and ``dev_002`` managed devices:

 .. code-block:: json